danieleongari/cp2k_wfntools/README.md

 ### Utilities:

-#### 5) TODO: Insert the fragment B in a pore of fragment A:
+#### 5) Insert the fragment B in a pore of fragment A:
 ```
 wfntools makeAB -A fragment1.xyz -B fragment2.xyz -cell unitcell1.cell -o outputname -nout 10
 ```
 This is an usefull utility to generate a number of `-nout` starting configurations of combined geometries, possibly to later adjust in Avogadro.
-Fragment B is inserted in a random not-overlapping position, conisdering the atoms as rigid spheres with a defined radius (from UFF) possibly scaled by a factor `-scalerad`.
+Fragment B is inserted in a random not-overlapping position, conisdering the atoms as rigid spheres with a defined radius (from UFF) possibly scaled by a factor `-srad`.
 Prints `outputname_AB_1.xyz` `outputname_B_1.xyz` `outputname_AB_2.xyz` `outputname_B_2.xyz` ... `outputname_AB_nout.xyz` `outputname_B_nout.xyz` ...
+Note: to avoid infinite loops in case of narrow pores, after ``-maxfail` (default: 100) overlapping insertions, the algorithm is stopped.

 #### 6) Label A and B in the AB geometry file:
 ```